espocrm/documentation/docs/development/metadata/client-defs.md

 *As of v8.4.*

-Default attributes preparator for a model.
+Default attributes preparator for a model when creating a new record.
 Should extend `handlers/model/defaults-preparator`.

 ## createDisabled